glondu/belenios/doc/API.md

 The root of the API is at `/api/`.
 All endpoints below are relative to this root.

+`PUT` requests support the `If-Match` header: if present, it must be the SHA256-Base64Compact of what would be returned by a `GET` request on the same endpoint.
+This is typically used to avoid silent conflicts.

 # Endpoints

 Here, we give for each endpoint the available methods and their